apache/incubator-streampark-website/docs/flink-k8s/3-hadoop-resource-integration.md

 flink-json-1.14.5.jar       log4j-1.2-api-2.17.1.jar           log4j-slf4j-impl-2.17.1.jar
 ```

-​         This is to download the shaded jar and put it in the lib directory of flink.
-Take hadoop2 as an example, download `flink-shaded-hadoop-2-uber`：https://repo1.maven.org/maven2/org/apache/flink/flink-shaded-hadoop-2-uber/2.7.5-9.0/flink-shaded-hadoop-2-uber-2.7.5-9.0.jar
+This is to download the shaded jar and put it in the lib directory of Flink.
+Take hadoop2 as an example; download `flink-shaded-hadoop-2-uber`：https://repo1.maven.org/maven2/org/apache/flink/flink-shaded-hadoop-2-uber/2.7.5-9.0/flink-shaded-hadoop-2-uber-2.7.5-9.0.jar

-​	In addition, you can configure the shade jar in a dependent manner in the `Dependency` in the StreamPark task configuration. the following configuration:
+In addition, you can configure the shaded jar in a dependent manner in the `Dependency` in the StreamPark task configuration. the following configuration:

 ```xml
 <dependency>